Author: Randeep Singh / go to all articles on Yoga Concepts

 Now slightly lift the chest up without disturbing the arch in the lower back, this must increase the distance between the pelvis and the rib cage.
 The rib cage must be constantly kept held up away from the pelvis.
 One can even practice by trying to walk by placing a book on the crown of the head, this exercise is good for bringing one’s awareness to any points in the body that are out of alignment while one stands erect.

-Glide the head forward for correct standing posture
+Glide the head forward for correct standing position

-How to check your posture?
-The simplest way to check your posture is that the ears, the shoulders, the hips, the knees, and the ankles are all stacked over each other in a straight line.
-In case this is not possible one can do yoga exercises meant specifically for helping one get into a correct standing posture.
+How to check your standing position?
+The simplest way to check correct standing position is that the ears, the shoulders, the hips, the knees, and the ankles are all stacked over each other in a straight line.
+In case this is not possible one can do yoga exercises meant specifically for helping one get into a correct standing position.

 - Shoulders Down